ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 Since we don''t want the Publisher to await the delayed delivery, we stack `.SoftFireAndForget()` and `.Delay()`.

 #### `.Concurrent()`
-Parallelizes the message handling to a maximum of X messages concurrently.
+Parallelizes the message handler chain to a maximum of X concurrent messages.
 Messages that arrive to `.Concurrent()` are queued and handled as soon as possible, in a FIFO (first in first out) manner.
-`.Concurrent()` both parallelizes and limits parallelism to the defined level.
-If you use `.Concurrent(20)` to send e-mails, it will send 20 e-mails concurrently, and it will not allow sending more than 20 e-mails concurrently.
+`.Concurrent()` both parallelizes and limits parallelism to your defined level.
+If you use `.Concurrent(20)` to send e-mails, up to 20 and no more than 20 e-mails are sent concurrently.

-Why?
-You usually get a lot higher throughput, handling multiple concurrent messages when the handlers do I/O (read/write to disk, seneding e-mails, calling web services, web apis, sending data to an Azure service bus, etc.).
+You usually get a lot higher throughput by handling multiple concurrent messages, especially when the handlers perform I/O (read/write to disk, sending e-mails, calling web services, web apis, sending data to an Azure service bus, etc.).
 Often there is also a threshold where too much parallelism degrades performance.
 Sending 20 e-mails concurrently is likely much faster than 1, but sending 100 e-mails concurrently may put too much pressure on the SMTP server and can be slower than 20.
+It's often wise to make the level of parallelism configurable.
+You may experience great performance at some level on your developer machine, and a different one when you deploy to your test and production environments.

 `.Concurrent()` will keep the feedback chain which will allow the caller to await until the message is handled.
 Exceptions thrown pass right back to the caller.
 This makes decorators like `.Retry()` work properly both before and after `.Concurrent()`.
 See the examples.

-If you do not need the feedback chain, you can use `.ConcurrentFireAndForget()`, which has slightly smaller execution footprint
+If you do not need the feedback chain, you can use `.ConcurrentFireAndForget()`, which has slightly smaller execution footprint.

 ##### Overloads
 ```csharp